WebAssembly/component-model/design/mvp/Async.md

 private resources (like linear memory), requiring the component to be able to exert *backpressure* to allow some tasks to finish (and release private resources) before admitting new async export calls.
-To do this, a component may call the `task.backpressure` built-in to set a "backpressure" flag that causes subsequent export calls to immediately return in the "starting" state without calling the component's Core WebAssembly code.
+To do this, a component may call the [`backpressure.set`] built-in to set a component-instance-wide "backpressure" flag that causes subsequent export calls to immediately return in the "starting" state without calling the component's Core WebAssembly code.

 Once task enables backpressure, it can [wait](#waiting) for existing tasks to finish and release their associated resources.
 Thus, a task can choose to [wait](#waiting) with or without backpressure enabled, depending on whether it wants to accept new accept new export calls while waiting or not.

-See the [`canon_task_backpressure`] function and [`Task.enter`] method in the Canonical ABI explainer for the setting and implementation of backpressure.
+See the [`canon_backpressure_set`] function and [`Task.enter`] method in the Canonical ABI explainer for the setting and implementation of backpressure.

 Once a task is allowed to start according to these backpressure rules, its